tbraun96/tokio-agnostic-uds/README.md

 Check the examples directory for an example of using the software

 ## Windows support for Unix domain sockets
-Support for Unix domain sockets was introduced in Windows 10 [Insider Build 17063][af-unix-preview].
+Support for Unix domain sockets was introduced in Windows 10.
 It became generally available in version 1809 (aka the October 2018 Update), and in Windows Server 1809/2019.